rhagenson/sembio-go/CONTRIBUTING.md

 Feature request
 ---------------
-For any feature requests or enhancements to bio-go, please open an issue and label it as an `enhancement`.
+For any feature requests or enhancements to `sembio/go`, please open an issue and label it as an `enhancement`.

 If you submit a pull request to implement a new feature before a corresponding issue exists you will be asked to open an issue describing the proposed enchancement first.

 Bug report
 ----------
-First of all please [search existing issues](https://github.com/bio-ext/bio-go/issues) to make sure the bug has not been reported before.
-If you cannot find a suitable issue — [create a new one](https://github.com/bio-ext/bio-go/issues/new).
+First of all please [search existing issues](https://github.com/sembio/go/issues) to make sure the bug has not been reported before.
+If you cannot find a suitable issue — [create a new one](https://github.com/sembio/go/issues/new).

 Provide the following details: